dalesgit/dalesgit.github.io/relg101-s19/presentations/abrahamic-islam.md

 ####  Allah

-- "The **Only** God"
+- "The ONLY God"
-- Characteristics and Names:
+- Characteristics and Names
 - The Most Loving
 - The Most Merciful

 *Say: He is Allah, the One and Only; Allah, the Eternal, Absolute; He begets not, nor is He begotten; And there is none like Him.* Qur'an 112:1-4